zeyakong/NetworkMonitor/README.md

 # NetworkMonitor
 The project is from the CS744 course, Management Issues in Software Engineering.
 ### Team
-MERCURY:	Kyle VanAllen, Xianrui Zhu and Zeya Kong
+MERCURY:	Kyle Van Allen, Xianrui Zhu and Zeya Kong
 ## About the project
 This project aims at developing a visual tool to monitor network communication.
 Credit card processing has been chosen as the application domain and hence communications based on credit card transactions